Board policies direct activities in the following areas:

 If the application is considered abandoned, it may be archived or destroyed, and the applicant will be required to reapply for licensure and comply with the licensing requirements in effect at the time of reapplication.

 POL350-6, Board, 6/2012.

-The Architect licensing law in Washington requires that applicants have at least three year’s practical work experience in a structured intern development program approved by the Washington Board for Architects.
-The Board requires interns to be enrolled in NCARB’s Intern Development Program for a minimum of 5,600 hours.
-Interns who complete their IDP core hours in less than three (3) years must continue to work under the supervision of an IDP Supervisor until they have completed a total of 5,600 supervised IDP hours.
+The Architect licensing law in Washington requires that applicants have at least 3 years practical work experience in a structured intern development program approved by the Washington Board for Architects.
+The Board requires interns to be enrolled in NCARB's Intern Development Program for a minimum of 5,600 hours.
+Interns who complete their IDP core hours in less than 3 years must continue to work under the supervision of an IDP Supervisor until they have completed a total of 5,600 supervised IDP hours.

 Washington State Board for Architects, 4/2015

 Out-of-state architects entering Washington State to do work under disaster relief must be licensed in Washington.
 If the architect is a National Council of Architectural Registration Boards (NCARB) Certificate holder, the Washington State Board for Architects will expedite the licensing process and issue a license within 7 working days.